COVID-19 testing and treatments

 Information for people who don't receive a treatment prescription

-For people who do not meet the eligibility criteria for publicly funded Paxlovid, a clinical trial is currently recruiting patients in B.C.
-For more information, please visit CanTreatCOVID
+A non-profit research study is currently recruiting patients in B.C.
+For more information, visit CanTreatCOVID

 I need help